What can you do?

 Does cooking or freezing destroy the Florida red tide toxin?

-No, cooking or freezing does not destroy the red tide toxin.
+No, cooking or freezing does not destroy the Florida red tide toxins.
 Furthermore, the toxin cannot be seen or tasted.

 Could Florida red tide affect my pets?